Alexander Harris (minister): Early life

-Service in the Confederate Army, U.S. Civil War Activity
+Service in the Confederate Army, U.S. Civil War activity

 Harris enlisted in the Confederate Army during the U.S. Civil War where he served as a drummer with the Republican Blues drum and bugle corps.
 The Blues were an independent company of Georgia in the volunteer infantry.
 He was listed as "colored man, not mustered, but in service."
 He served from May 1861 to August 1862.

-At the time of General Sherman's March to the Sea during the U.S. Civil War, Harris served as a deacon of the Third African Church, now known as First Bryan Baptist Church.
+At the time of General Sherman's March to the Sea during the Civil War, Harris served as a deacon of the Third African Church, now known as First Bryan Baptist Church.
 Since Savannah, Georgia's city limits began at West Broad Street (now Martin Luther King Jr. Blvd.), the Confederate defenses rested along Ogeechee Canal.
 As a consequence, First Bryan Baptist Church was the only church sitting in the middle of the battlefield.
 As citizens fled the city of Savannah out of fear, officers of First Bryan refused to close the church's doors.
 Harris understood First Bryan Baptist Church's defenseless position and led officers of the church down to the Confederate defense line for the city at the Ogeechee Canal to request that the church be saved from destruction.
 Harris consulted with Dr. William Pollard, an officer of First Bryan Baptist Church, who approached Sherman's army as it came down Bay Road.
 Dr. Pollard gave one of Sherman's captains a torch that was used for light in the front of First Bryan Baptist Church.
 The captain used the torch so the army could see their way into the city.
 General Sherman summoned Dr. Pollard and gave him the assignment of contacting all African-Americans in Savannah to request that they gather in Greene Square on January 1, 1865, for the reading of the Emancipation Proclamation.

-Historic Meeting with Union Army Major-General William Tecumseh Sherman
+Historic meeting with Union Army Major-General William Tecumseh Sherman

 On January 12, 1865, Harris joined twenty African-American Baptist and Methodist ministers who met with Military Division of the Mississippi Union Army Major-General William Tecumseh Sherman and Secretary of War Edwin M. Stanton in the historic "Savannah Colloquy" or the "Forty acres and a mule" meeting.
-He attended the meeting with several fellow First Bryan Baptist Church pastors including Reverends Garrison Frazier and Ulysses Houston.

-At the time of the "Forty acres and a mule" meeting, Harris was 47 years old, having become a licensed ordained minister at Third African Baptist Church/First Bryan Baptist Church a month before.

-First Bryan Baptist Church had more representatives at this meeting than any other church.
+At the time of this meeting, Harris was 47 years old, having become a licensed ordained minister at Third African Baptist Church/First Bryan Baptist Church a month before.
+This church had more representatives at this meeting than any other congregation; Harris attended with several fellow pastors including Reverends Garrison Frazier and Ulysses L. Houston.
+Other African-American ministers invited were William Gaines and James D. Lynch (future Secretary of State of Mississippi).

-Ministry, Prehistory with Savannah State University
+Ministry, history with Savannah State University

 In 1873, Harris founded First Bryan Baptist Church (previously the First, Second and Third African Churches of Savannah) on West Board and Waldburg Streets, and the Mount Olive Baptist Association in 1872.
 He also served as the pastor of historic Nicolsonboro Baptist Church for many years.